Socotra: Tourism

 Among 19th-century visitors to the island came British celebrity explorers Theodore and Mabel Bent, and their party, from mid December 1896 to mid February 1897.

 Prior to the construction of the Socotra airport, the island could only be reached by a cargo ship.
 The ideal time to visit Socotra is from October to April; the remaining months usually have heavy monsoon rainfall, making it difficult for tourists; flights also usually get cancelled.
 The island lacks any well-established hotels, although there are a few guesthouses for travelers to stay during their short visits.
-The island received over 1,000 tourists each year until 2014, which has since been affected by the civil war.
+The island received over 1,000 tourists each year until 2014, but has since been affected by the civil war.

 Tourism to the island has increased over the years as many operators have begun offering trips to the island, which Gulf Today claimed "will become a dream destination despite the country's conflict".
 In May 2021, the Ministry of Information stated that the UAE is violating the island and has been planning to control it for years, running illegal trips there for foreign tourists without obtaining any permission from the Yemeni government.
+In early 2026, hundreds of European and American tourists were stranded on the island, as a state of emergency was declared causing the closure of all ports.
+Later, 609 tourists were flown to Jeddah.